My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Which was the major worshipping object in My Son Sanctuary?

-The main temples in My Son Sanctuary worshipped a couple of Linga and Yony that is an image of Siva – the protector of the Champa kings.
+The main temples in My Son Sanctuary worshipped a couple of Linga and Yony which is an image of Siva – the protector of the Champa kings.

 The prominent god worshiped in My Son is Bhadrésvara, who founded the first kingdom of the Amaravati region in the late 4th century, in association with the Shiva god, becoming the god-king.